Waterproof Self-Tanners – Will Swimming Remove My Fake Tan?

 What To Do During

-I think it’s important to note here that almost no self-tanners contain adequate SPF protection.
-So although your newly acquired bronze glow may make you feel safer in the sun, it isn’t actually doing anything to protect your skin.
-So, be sure to use a quality sunscreen to avoid any burning or premature aging.
+So, although your newly acquired bronze glow may make you feel safer in the sun, it isn’t actually protecting your skin.

 What To Do After

-Once you’re done swimming, the most important thing to do is thoroughly moisturize your skin right away.
-This is to help keep your skin well hydrated and prevent too much skin from shedding.
+Once you’re done swimming, the most important thing to do is to thoroughly moisturize your skin right away.
+This helps keep your skin well-hydrated and prevents excessive shedding.

 You can also use a gradual tan moisturizer like this one from Amazon to both moisturize your skin and apply a new layer of self-tan to keep your color in great shape.